 Scrim: A thin stabilizer that is needle-punched into the batting to add strength, loft, and to prevent stretching and distorting.

 Cotton: Cotton is soft, breathable, and a natural fiber that can usually be found in several different lofts.
-It is machine washable and dryable, has good drape and ages well.
+It is machine washable and dry-able, has good drape and ages well.
 It softens, wrinkles, and shrinks with washing giving it a “lived in” look.
 It’s the choice of quilters looking to make heirloom quilts that will stand the test of time.
-The low loft makes this great for anything you want to be flat such as placemats, table runners, bags, etc. You can get cotton batting with scrim which gives it more loft, similar to polyester.
-Cotton batting is usually more expensive than polyester and less expensive than wool.
+The low loft makes this great for anything you want to be flat such as place mats, table runners, bags, etc. You can get cotton batting with scrim which gives it more loft, similar to polyester.

 Polyester: Usually has good drape and has the most loft, so it can make the quilting stand out, and as a side benefit makes it cozy.
 It retains its shape no matter how many times washed and is lighter than cotton.
 It doesn’t breathe like cotton and can beard.
-This is great for baby quilts and lap quilts that will be repeatedly washed and is usually the least expensive choice.
+This is great for baby quilts and lap quilts that will be repeatedly washed and is usually the most economically priced option.
 The higher loft also makes it a good choice for wall hangings and dimensional projects.

 Wool: Great drape, regulates body temperature (warm and moisture-wicking), and is very strong.
 Good for both machine and hand quilting.
 No scrim or resins.
 You have to be very careful when laundering quilts made with wool batting because if you don’t follow instructions and wash it in warm water or dry it then you will end up with felted clumps in your quilt instead of nice flat batting.
-Wool is generally more expensive than cotton and polyester batting.
+Wool is generally a higher price point than other options.
 Great for bed quilts and quilted jackets or anything you want to be extra warm.

 Blends: These are usually cotton and polyester blended together in an 80/20 or 70/30 configuration but I have seen bamboo and silk blends as well.
 Long arm quilters tend to love the cotton/poly blend as they combine the easy handling of cotton but add some loftiness of polyester to make the quilting stand out better.
-You can pre-wash this batting so there won’t be the usual wrinkling and shrinking if you are looking for a more contemporary look.
-This is usually around the same price as cotton batting.
+This is usually a similar price as cotton batting.

 Other kinds of batting and batting accessories:

 Fusible Batting: You can buy batting that already has fusible applied so that just by using the iron it temporarily attaches the top, batting, and backing together, rather than having to baste or pin the layers.
-This is especially great for smaller projects (since you have to use your iron on the quilt sandwich to fuse it).
+This is especially great for smaller projects.

 Insul-Bright: This is a great product for anything you need heat resistant such as pot holders.